esling/esling.github.io/_pages/atiam-ml-1-nearest-neighbors.md

 ## 1.2 - Classification

 <div markdown = "1">
-For the second part of this tutorial, we will rely on the same technique (computing the distance of a selected point to the rest of the dataset) in a classification framework.
-The overarching idea behind kNN classification is that elements from a same class should have similar properties in the *feature space*.
+For the second part of this tutorial, we will rely on the same technique (computing the distance of a selected point to the rest of the dataset) in a *classification* framework.
+The overarching idea behind $$k$$-NN classification is that elements from a same class should have similar properties in the *feature space*.
 Hence, the closest feature to those of an element should be from elements of its right class.
 These types of approaches are usually termed as *distance-based* classification methods.
+The skeleton for this algorithm is provided in the `01_Nearest_Neighbors/knnClassify.m` function.

 {% highlight Matlab %}
 function [probas, winnerClass] = knnClassify(dataStruct, testSample, k, normalize, useL1dist);